 Friedman was adamant about her belief that dancers need to dance.
 She has performed extensively in Europe, and from her experience, European dancers perform and practice almost all the time.
 Friedman said she is hoping to bring the European "ethos" of dance to the International Dance Festival.
 "If you perform more, you perform better," she said.

 The festival is not only for serious dancers.
-People of all different levels are invited to learn something new, she said.
+Adults of all different levels are invited to learn something new, she said.
 The Full Day of Dance, on Aug.
-24, is open to all ages and levels, while the week-long workshop is designed for intermediate to advanced dancers.
+24, is open to all levels, while the week-long workshop is designed for intermediate to advanced dancers.